DoctorRyner/sae-builder-legacy/README.md

 run: stack exec my-awesome-app-exe
 ```

-So, as you see, you can run multiple task one to another like:
+So, as you can see, you can run multiple tasks one to another like:

 ```yaml
 default: sae build run